Are senior housing, assisted living properties, and senior care businesses a great investment?

 Demand for senior housing is also much less impacted by “technology risk”.
 This very real risk will impact retail, commercial, and industrial property types to a much greater extent over the foreseeable future and cause the investment analysis to be much less certain regarding understanding and measuring demand.

 Like all property types, senior housing has its own business cycle.
 However, the demand for senior housing is much less affected by the rise and fall in employment and the expansion and contraction of GNP.
 Today’s seniors are better equipped financially to live out their senior years with the support of retirement plans, stocks portfolios, insurance benefits, and 401K programs.

 While demand is moderately impacted by severe inflation and an inability to sell residential real estate, social security payments received by seniors and the need-driven element of the product are two substantial cushions to the traditional economic dislocations that affect yearly demand for other property types.

 Even in markets that have reached temporary saturation for assisted living, many of the national operators have maintained 88% occupancy rates or better.

 #2 New Senior Housing Development and Supply

-The inventory of senior real estate properties is relatively old – 58% of the stock is more than 17 years old and 32% is older than 25 years.
+The inventory of senior real estate properties is relatively old – 58% of the stocks are more than 17 years old and 32% are older than 25 years.
 As these real estate properties age, they often become outdated as care amenities improve, tastes change, and new regulations advance.
 Moreover, despite the growth in the senior population, new supply and construction of senior housing properties have not been keeping pace over the last ten years, which represent challenges for real estate investors thinking of investing in senior housing.